thewca/statistics/server/README.md

 - Preparing the database for tests (from the repository root)

-  `docker-compose -f server/docker-compose-test.yaml up -d`
+  `docker compose -f server/docker-compose-test.yaml up -d`

 This will start the database (port 3307) and also a mocked version of the WCA's api (for getting user info) on port 3500.